"What is the meaning of my dream?"

 Your dreams therefore have a very definite purpose.
 They have a deliberate storyline with carefully chosen characters, who play-act situations in real life.
 Dreaming takes place on the right side of your brain.
 That's the creative part of your brain, which works on imagery.
 And boy... does it come up with some peaches of dreams!

-Joe discovered and proved time and again that what we dream is a metaphorical representation of our experiences the previous day.
+Joe discovered and proved time and again that what we dream is a metaphorical representation of our experiences - in particular, our unexpressed thoughts and emotions the previous day.
 But, there's more to it...

-Your dream doesn't represent what happened and what you were feeling the day before.
-Instead, it tells the story of what you made of it.
+So, your dream doesn't represent what happened and what you were feeling the day before - it has a twist.
+It tells the story of what you made of it.
 It's all about the feelings, thoughts, hopes and expectations that you didn't express at the time.
 If something had bothered you but you'd been able to sort it out there and then, you wouldn't then dream about it that night.

 “I find out a lot about myself by sleeping.
 Dreams, they are who I am when I’m too tired to be me.”